Skip to content

 • Which tasks can happen concurrently?

-TIP: Your processes must account for standards and requirements set at the enterprise level or that contribute to other organizational functions.
-For example, you may need to align your content ideas with your brand’s governance or set metadata details according to your enterprise SEO strategy.
+Your processes must account for standards and requirements set at the enterprise level or that contribute to other organizational functions.
+For example, you may need to set metadata details according to your enterprise SEO strategy or comply with organizational procedures, like securing signed contributor agreements.

-From here, you add a column to the chart for roles and detail who is responsible for each track.
+From here, you add a column to set roles and responsibilities for each task.
 With this information, you can create a map showing how production efforts flow from one role to the next.

 The first part is relatively easy, especially if you have a small, centralized content marketing team and clearly outlined roles.
-For collaborative tasks, include all roles.
-In this example, I slotted in some pre-production roles as a guide.
+For collaborative tasks, include all people (or the departments they represent) who must act before that task is complete.
+In this example, I slotted in some pre-production roles as a guide:

 Stage of Content Format (editorial article)Task To DoRoles